-State of North Dakota: $435 million bonding package as well as $415 million in State Water Commission funds
+North Dakota committed $850 million: $435 million from a state legacy funds bonding package and $415 million in State Water Commission funds.

-The MFDA, through the Master Indenture of Trust, established an ongoing O&M Funding Program.
-It will be funded by excess sales and use tax revenues, an annual maintenance district levy, and stormwater maintenance fees from Minnesota member entities.
+The MFDA established an ongoing O&M Funding Program that will be funded by excess sales and use tax revenues, an annual maintenance district levy, and stormwater maintenance fees from Minnesota member entities.
 The program also will fund any unforeseen mitigation needs that may arise during operation.

-The comprehensive project will follow an Adaptive Management and Monitoring Plan (AMMP) to monitor performance of environmental mitigation projects along with environmental changes after operations.
+The comprehensive project will follow an Adaptive Management and Monitoring Plan to monitor environmental mitigation project performance and any environmental changes after operations.

-The City of Moorhead will levy the Stormwater Maintenance Fee for the third funding source.
-Pursuant to the JPA, the Minnesota member entities will contribute about 2 percent of the annual O&M costs.
+The City of Moorhead also will levy a Stormwater Maintenance Fee.
+Pursuant to the Joint Powers Agreement, the Minnesota member entities will contribute about 2 percent of the annual O&M costs.